unicode-org/message-format-wg/spec.md

-A PatternMessage contains a list of PatternElement values, some of which are directly defined literal values, while others are placeholders with formatted values depending on additional data.
+A PatternMessage contains a list of PatternElement values, some of which are directly defined literal values, while others are placeholders with formatted values that depend on additional data.

 ```ts
 interface PatternMessage {